rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to finding the longest palindrome in a string.
 Refer to Day30/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to some operations of partitioning of a string.
 Refer to Day30/Problem 2.pdf for detailed information.

+## Day 31
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to printing some elements in a fashionable way.
+Refer to Day31/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to search in a rotated sorted array.
+Refer to Day31/Problem 2.pdf for detailed information.